You are here

 Nigel's surgery 9: Emergency medicines for GP practices

 This mythbuster has been updated to reflect latest good practice.
+Changes due to COVID-19 have been made to Mythbuster 1 Resuscitation in GP surgeries.

 What emergency medicines should be available to GPs in their practices and in the doctor’s home visit bag?